lorenzopol/OpticReader-v7.0/readme.md

 ## General Information
-OpticReader is a fully autonomous Optical Mark Recognition script capable of detecting manually marked answers, scoring them and rank the participant based on their score.
+OpticReader is a fully autonomous Optical Mark Recognition script capable of detecting manually marked answers, scoring them and rank the participants based on their score.

 It was developed to be used in simulation contexts of the national entrance test for the faculty of "Medicine and Surgery".